awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-getting-started-step2.md

                         filename="mobilenet_v2.tar.gz"
 ```

-You can also download your model using the Amazon S3 console at [Amazon S3 console](https://console.aws.amazon.com/s3/)\.
+You can also download your model using the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.
 Search for your bucket by providing a partial name of your bucket in the search field\.